Saturday, May 26, 2012

 I decided to tell this story because it was a pivotal loss we had between losing the twins and the birth of our oldest son, Nico.
 It was a trying time for her and I. That stretch of time tested everything our relationship was about and everything it was going to be.
 We were desperate to heal ourselves and try to replace the loss we suffered on that terrible October morning in 2006 when we suffered a double loss of twins the morning we were scheduled to give birth.
 Mimie was very strong but strength can only last so long.

-Theres Always Time: Be Positive
+There's Always Time: Be Positive

 Part III

-“Yeah, but do you know how they come from our mommies?”
+"Yeah, but do you know how they come from our mommies?"
 My instigating cousin said with a hiss to his voice.
-“No, not really.”
-I said.
+"No, not really," I said.

 I arrive home from Walgreens after my second trip.

-“Okay got it” I said looking at Mimie as she hid behind her book.
+"Okay, got it," I said, looking at Mimie as she hid behind her book.

 She tilted the book down and made eye contact with me, "the digital one?" she asked.

 1. I can tell the cardboard top is heavily glued on since the digital pregnancy test is pretty expensive.
-I can hear Mimie’s struggle with the top of the box as she attempts to dig her nails into the little overlapping edge.
-She was unsuccessful several times before one of her nails digs in deep enough to push the finger inside the container.
+I can hear Mimie's struggle with the top of the box as she attempts to dig her nails into the little overlapping edge.
+She was unsuccessful several times before one of her nails dug deep enough to push the finger inside the container.

 4. I recognize the banging sound of the toilet seat lid smacking against the porcelain tank.

-With the flush of the toilet I know she’s done.
+With the flush of the toilet, I know she's done.
 I get up out of bed and walk to the bathroom.
-She’s standing in the door way with her back to me reading the box.
-I peek over her right shoulder and whisper “Boo” in her ear.
+She's standing in the doorway with her back to me, reading the box.
+I peek over her right shoulder and whisper "Boo" in her ear.

 "What's the thing doing" as I look at the tester resting on the counter.

-“So what did the instructions say, when will we know.”
+"So what did the instructions say?
+When will we know."
 I ask Mimie as we both stare at the spinning icon.

-“I’m not sure.
+"I'm not sure.
 The main box says one minute.
-It will just tell us if we are pregnant I suppose.”
-Mimie’s eyes are fixated on the screen.
+It will just tell us if we are pregnant, I suppose."
+Mimie's eyes are fixated on the screen.

 Playing it safe was the best option.
-That night, I know Mimie was truly happy.
+That night, I knew Mimie was truly happy.
 A feeling of relief that things may be okay, that she was fertile enough to have a baby.
 She had hoped her nightmare was ending.

 I never doubted the fact she could have kids.
 I felt we were just experiencing bad luck.
-Although I was hurting down deep for her, I always tried my best to make the best of things.
+Although I was hurting down deep for her, I always tried to make the best of things.

-“Mimie” I said, “Enjoy the moment.
-It doesn’t matter what happens.
-Just bask in it tonight.”
+"Mimie," I said, "Enjoy the moment.
+It doesn't matter what happens.
+Just bask in it tonight."

 Click here for Part IV » Mimie Speaks